wuellner/PushNotifications/README.md

 Deploy your application to the [AppGyver Build Service](https://cloud.appgyver.com) and click "[X] Push Notifications" under "Configuration".
 Then create a new custom Scanner/AdHoc build.
 It include this plugin with your certificates.

-Please follow the [guide for Push Notifications](http://docs.appgyver.com/supersonic/guides/) which will help you to create the required Push Notification certificates for Apple APNS and Google GCM API keys.
+Please follow the [AppGyver guide for Push Notifications](http://docs.appgyver.com/tooling/push-notifications/) which will help you to create the required Push Notification certificates for Apple APNS and Google GCM API keys.

 ## Plugin API